QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     invA = sparse(inv(Array(A)))  # julia won't invert sparse so convert to dense with Array.
     @show nnz(invA);

-This increase from less than 50 to 100 percent dense demonstrates that significant sparsity can be lost when calculating an inverse.
+This increase from less than 50 to 100 percent dense demonstrates that significant sparsity can be lost when computing an inverse.

 The results can be even more extreme.
-Consider a tridiagonal matrix of size :math:`N \times N` that might come out of a Markov Chain or discretization  of a diffusion process,
+Consider a tridiagonal matrix of size :math:`N \times N` that might come out of a Markov Chain or a discretization of a diffusion process,

 .. code-block:: julia